verzada/FakeChocDoc/ChocolateyConfigurationManager/Installing-the-chocolatey-management-service.md

 # Installing chocolatey-management-service

+## Assumptions

+* The database has been installed and is accessible according to the [steps described here](https://github.com/verzada/FakeChocDoc/blob/UnOfficial/ChocolateyConfigurationManager/Installing-the-database-component.md)
+* There is an Active Directory user account (preferably service account) available if needed

 **NOTE:** It is likely that additional package parameters are required which are specific to your environment.
 Please carefully review the available package parameters before proceeding.

 In order to successfully install the chocolatey-management-service package onto a machine (using all default values), the following steps are required: